Teresa Magbanua: Later life and death

 Magbanua moved to Pagadian in Zamboanga after the end of World War II and lived there with her sister Maria.
 She never remarried after Baldaras' death, and their marriage produced no children.
 Magbanua died on an unknown date in August 1947.
 Her burial was attended only by her close friends; there were no announcements made of her death at the time.

 Legacy

+Magbanua's memorial marker at the Himlayang Pilipino Memorial Park (Quezon City).

 While not as well-known as her brothers, Magbanua was recognized for her courage and service.
 There are streets named after Magbanua in Pototan and Iloilo City.
 Several awards are also given out in her name, including the Gawad Teresa Magbanua Award given to teachers in Davao, and the Teresa Magbanua award for women's and children's rights given to Ilonggos in Iloilo.
 October 13 is officially Teresa Magbanua Day in Pototan; it was first observed in 2006.
 A Philippine Coast Guard vessel was named after her, the BRP Teresa Magbanua.